mikelove/alpine/vignettes/alpine.md

 Here we pick a subset of single-isoform genes based on the number of exons, and the length.
-We show in comments the recommended parameters to use in selecting this subset of genes, although here we use different parameters.
-This choice of different parameters here is to ensure the building of the vignette takes a short period of time and does not use much memory.
+We show in comments the recommended parameters to use in selecting this subset of genes, although here we use different parameters to ensure the building of the vignette takes a short period of time and does not use much memory.

 ```r